 - Blurred vision

 Keep in mind that not everyone who suffers from a brain injury will be knocked unconscious.
-Although unconsciousness is common, do not assume that a brain injury has not occurred because the victim still seems to be aware of what is going on around him or her.
+Although unconsciousness is common, do not assume that a brain injury has not occurred because the injured individual still seems to be aware of what is going on around him or her.

 Symptoms can also appear gradually.
 If you suspect that someone has a head injury, keep a close eye on him or her for several days, and even weeks, following an accident.
 It is generally a good idea to seek medical attention after a traumatic event to ensure that no damage has occurred.

 If you considering bringing a legal claim for your head injury, going to the doctor for an evaluation is a good idea because it can help support your case.
 It is also advisable to speak with a personal injury lawyer as soon as you can after an accident.
 The Jim Glaser Law Firm can help.
-Contact us for more information.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.